Are you looking for a contractor?

 If you are conducting an inspection of your doors and windows, make sure to include the garage or attic doors and windows as well as all vents within the home.
 It is good to scan for signs on a semi-regular basis, making certain that nothing has been overlooked.

 If you are finding that the nails in your walls are trying to pull away and pop out, specifically popping out of sheetrock, gypsum board, as well as corner frames, then this could be evidence of deeper issues.
-Exposed nailheads as well paint being pushed away from the walls can be considered a warning sign for foundational problems.
+Exposed nailheads as well as paint chipping or lifting from the walls can be considered a warning sign for foundational problems.

 However, the movement of the nails could also be due to a change in humidity, depending on the climate both inside and outside of your home.
 This issue is commonly attributed to shrinkage stresses of the wood framing, but if you are concerned, make sure to get a professional opinion.